FennMacon/edwords/_posts/2018-01-04-Unnatural-Selection.md

 ![Dinosaur meteor resized.jpg]({{site.baseurl}}/media/Dinosaur meteor resized.jpg)

-Amid the ensuing howls of protest was some version of this: “what do you know about extinction, motherfucker??
+Amid the ensuing howls of protest was some version of this: “what do you know about extinction, Alvarez??
 You’re a geologist/physicist!
 Biologists are the ones who study extinction.”
 Exactly.
 Biologists at the time were accounting for the weird and sudden shift in the fossil record about 66 million years ago by saying it was a data gathering problem, or a statistical anomaly or whatever – even Darwin himself was a firm believer that species became extinct at about the same rate as they evolved, and for much the same reasons.

 My point is, it takes a fresh approach to create a paradigm shift – and most of the time, those with a vested interest in the old paradigm aren’t giving up without a fight.

 ![Fist fight resized.jpg]({{site.baseurl}}/media/Fist fight resized.jpg)
 _"'Paradigm shift??'
-I'll paradigm shift your jaw, asshole!"_
+I'll paradigm shift your jaw for you!"_

 I have seen this in many fields in my career.
 In fact, I’ve seen it in two separate subsets of the same field: education.